fousa/troops/README.md

 To distribute the build to a disitribution group add the `--distribute` argument.
 This will send an email to the persons belonging to the distribution list defined in the project `.troops` file.

     troops deploy production --distribute

+### Debug

+There is also a `--log` argument that helps you debug if there are problems with your build.
+The betabuilder gem generates some folers & outpur files that are always removed by troops unless you specify the `--logs`argument.
+With the arg these remain inside your project folder.

+    troops deploy production --log

 ## License